RaulShinaede/ratdeif-csharp/README.md

 ## Level 1️⃣: Baby 🧸

-1. Write a C# Sharp program to print 'Wubba Lubba Dub-Dub!'.
+1. Write a C# program to print 'Wubba Lubba Dub-Dub!'.
    > [Resolution](./resolutions/Level1/RatdeifCsharp.Level1.Exercise1)
+2. Write a C# program that takes an age (for example 20) as input and prints something like "You look older than 20".
+3. Write a C# program to print the sum of two numbers.